aquifer/aquifer/README.md

 * Ensure that the latest version of Node.js and npm are installed.
 We recommend using [nvm](https://github.com/creationix/nvm) to do this.
 * Install [Drush](http://www.drush.org/en/master/install/).
 Aquifer is compatible with Drush 7.x and 6.x.
 * In your command line, run: `npm install -g aquifer`
+* There is currently a beta release which contains significant updates.
+To install this beta, run: `npm install -g aquifer/aquifer#1.0.0-beta1`

 Aquifer should now be installed!